Npb01/AAAI2025-temporal-constrained-counterfactuals/README.md

    python run_ltlf_cf_pipeline.py
    ```

-   This runs the full pipeline including:
+   This runs the full pipeline, including:
    - Model training for different prefix lengths
    - LTLf conformance checking at multiple complexity levels (10%, 25%, 50%)
    - Counterfactual generation with various configurations
    - Results saved to `results/` directory

+## New (unfinished) Pipeline Structure
 ### Individual Pipeline Components

 Our improved pipeline structure allows you to run individual components separately for more flexibility: